-In ancient Greece, students used to wear rosemary wreaths on the head to improve memory and young women used to give it to their boyfriends who were going to war lest they should forget them.
-Once upon a time, a rosemary bush in the garden in front of the house symbolised the domination by woman, landlady of the house.
+In ancient Greece, students used to wear rosemary wreaths on their heads to improve memory and young women used to give it to their boyfriends who were going to war lest they should forget them.
+Once upon a time, a rosemary bush in the front garden symbolised dominance of the woman – the landlady of the house.
 Roman priests used it in religious ceremonies instead of incense; in England, rosemary was used to fumigate the house after severe illnesses.
 In Christianity, this plant is associated with Christ and his mother, and the popular opinion used to be that rosemary’s life-span is up to 33 years, which was Christ’s age when he was crucified.
 Napoleon used rosemary cologne; in Shakespeare’s famous scene of mental disorder, Ophelia gave rosemary to her brother Laertes as a keepsake.

 In our part of the world, rosemary has a special symbolic place and no serious wedding can be held without it.
 The reason for this wedding custom is medical: in the 14th century, Queen Elisabeth of Hungary suffered from arthritis.
 No doctor in Hungary was able to help her, until a hermit prepared rosemary water for her, which reduced the swelling around her joints, enabling her life to return to normal and additionally making her look more beautiful and younger.
 The queen married the king of Poland whom she is said to have seduced with the rosemary scent; at their wedding everything was decorated with sprigs of rosemary, including the wedding guests.
 This practice soon became a custom and spread throughout the region; the healing tonic later became the famous perfume called ‘Hungary Water’.